-‘Star Wars 8: The Last Jedi’ Teaser Trailer Info Leaked, No Superbowl Debut
+‘Star Wars 8: The Last Jedi’ Teaser Trailer Info Leaked, No Super Bowl Debut

 — José Arrieta (@Atzerriratu) February 3, 2017

-The movie trailer starts off with Finn again just like in the first movie in the current trilogy.
+The movie trailer starts off with Finn again, just like in the first movie in the current trilogy.
 Much can be said about consistency from The Force Awakens trailer to The Last Jedi because he is also panting and sweating.
-This time he’s awaken from what appears to be a slumber and in a med bay, according to Reddit via 4chan.
-There’s no telling beyond that scene as everything is apparently unclear and/or out of focus as well as dark.
+This time, he’s awakened from what appears to be a slumber and is in a med bay, according to Reddit (via 4chan).
+There’s no telling what’s happening in that scene as everything is apparently unclear and/or out of focus as well as dark.

-Keep in mind if this is a continuation of where it all left off from The Force Awakens, Finn was injured via his encounter with Kylo Ren.
-This scene in the movie teaser is likely him recovering from those injuries.
+Keep in mind if this is a continuation of where it all left off from The Force Awakens, as Finn was injured via his encounter with Kylo Ren.
+This scene in the movie teaser trailer likely involves him recovering from those injuries.

-Sounds like a common theme between the first two current flicks in the trilogy, perhaps Colin Trevorrow’s Episode 9’s trailer will have a similar opening/feel?
+This sounds like a common theme between the first two films in the sequel trilogy.
+Perhaps Colin Trevorrow’s Episode 9 trailer will have a similar opening/feel?

 Is Lucasfilm one for consistency?
-Like most trailers, like a dream, it hops quickly from one scene to the next.
+Like most trailers, it hops quickly from one scene to the next like a dream.

-Enter Poe Dameron, played by Oscar Issac, where he appears in a room like that of a portion of a ship.
-4chan paraphrased the dialogue as Dameron said, “They’re almost here.”
-The room shakes and Poe looks worrisome.
+Enter Poe Dameron (played by Oscar Issac), who appears in a room like that of a portion of a ship.

+The 4chan user paraphrased the dialogue, with Dameron saying, “They’re almost here.”

+The room then shakes, and Poe looks worrisome.
 This makes sense as it isn’t over between the Resistance and the First Order.

-The teaser picks up the pace so it’s hard to keep track the order of the events as this patchwork of spliced together scenes come together.
+The teaser then picks up the pace, so it’s hard to track the order of the events, as this patchwork of spliced scenes comes together.

-Mourners were mentioned to be passing through a thoroughfare of a city that would remind onlookers to have a similar architecture of Rogue One’s Jedha planet.
-Then someone disguised in a cloak blasts someone in the aforementioned procession.
+Mourners were mentioned to be passing through a thoroughfare of a city that would remind onlookers of the architecture of Rogue One’s Jedha planet.
+Then, someone disguised in a cloak blasts someone in the aforementioned procession.

 New Character Shown, But Still Unknown

-Next comes Finn, Poe Dameron, BB-8, and Kelly Marie Tran’s character and are seen reacting.
+Next, Finn, Poe Dameron, BB-8, and Kelly Marie Tran’s character are seen reacting.
 They look to be wearing First Order gear.

-Note to be made here is that Tran’s character is to be a big role and according to John Boyega calls her “the new lead“, according to Digital Spy.
-In November of last year, Slash Film said there were rumors going around about how she may be Finn’s love interest and play a significant role in his storyline.
+Tran’s character is said to have a big role, and John Boyega calls her “the new lead,” according to Digital Spy.
+In November of last year, Slash Film said there were rumors going around about how she might be Finn’s love interest and could play a significant role in his storyline.
 Tran gave her take on her character.

 “Her look is almost the opposite of Dern’s character.
 She’s just very normal looking but her situation is supposedly really cool.”

-She is referring to Laura Dern in this quote, but with accolades given by Tran to her role seems to give fans and audiences something to look forward to.
+She is referring to Laura Dern in this quote, but the accolades given by Tran to her role gives fans something to look forward to.

-The next scene in The Last Jedi teaser trailer is that of Gwendoline Christie’s Captain Phasma leading an army of Stormtroopers.
-She shouts, “Find them!”
+The next scene in the Last Jedi teaser trailer is that of Gwendoline Christie’s Captain Phasma leading an army of Stormtroopers.

 Chaos ensues as Stormtroopers fire into a crowd of civilians.
 It sounds like the First Order likes to throw the baby out with the bathwater.
 The venue there also looks similar to Jedha.

-Then all goes black in the teaser and you hear the sound of Leia saying, “Their shadow is growing.”
-Just an FYI, Carrie Fisher had finished her scenes on Star Wars Episode 8 prior to her death.
+Then, all goes black in the teaser, and you can hear the sound of Leia saying, “Their shadow is growing.”

+Carrie Fisher reportedly finished her scenes on Star Wars Episode 8 prior to her death.

 Out Of The Shadows Comes Snoke

-Enter Supreme Leader Smoke who walks out of the shadows, which rather ties into Leia’s prior quote.
-The fascinating thing reported on him was that he wasn’t CGI but practical effects and was said to be around eight feet tall.
-This will be interesting since Andy Serkis is the master of motion-capture, but chances are he’ll nail the motions as he did with previous devious and mysterious roles from other films.
+Enter Supreme Leader Smoke, who walks out of the shadows, which ties into Leia’s prior quote.
+The fascinating thing about him was that he wasn’t CGI.
+Instead, the filmmakers used practical effects, and he was said to be around eight feet tall.
+This will be interesting since Andy Serkis is the master of motion-capture, but chances are he’ll nail the motions as he did with previous roles from other films.

-General Hux, played by Domhnall Gleeson, is in the same room as Snoke and doesn’t maintain eye contact during the course of their dialogue.
-Snoke asks Hux, “Is he alive?”
-Hux responds with, “Barely, Supreme Leader” or something similar.
+General Hux (played by Domhnall Gleeson) is in the same room as Snoke and doesn’t maintain eye contact during the course of their dialogue.

-Snoke then says something possibly revealing, but it does leave it to the imagination of the fans, although it was paraphrased via the leaked data.
+Snoke then says something possibly revealing, but it does leave it to the imagination, although it was paraphrased via the leaked data.

 “Good.
 The time has come for a family reunion.”

-From the sounds and feel of this piece of information, it’s feeling down right close to Luke Skywalker’s eventual encounter with Darth Vader and Emperor Palpatine in Star Wars: Return of the Jedi.
-So if this is the case, Lucasfilm is indeed keeping on par the feel of the nostalgia of its classic 70s/80s counterparts.
+Judging from this piece of information, it’s feeling downright close to Luke Skywalker’s eventual encounter with Darth Vader and Emperor Palpatine in Star Wars: Return of the Jedi.
+If this is the case, Lucasfilm is indeed keeping the feel of the nostalgia of its classic 70s/80s counterparts.

-The music in the teaser continues solemnly at this point, but rises up in a triumphant fashion.
-This sounds similar to The Force Awakens trailer.
+The music in the teaser continues solemnly at this point but rises up in a triumphant fashion.
+This sounds similar to the Force Awakens trailer.

 The Force Is With Leia

-Finn is next seen entering with enthusiasm with Leia acting not-so surprised.
-Finn exclaimed, They’re back!
-They’ve come back!”
 Her lack of surprise is to be expected because the Force is strong with her.
-Finn sees this and asks, “You knew?” and she says, “I felt it.”

-The Millennium Falcon then bursts from the ocean into the sky and next a plethora of Tie Fighters engulfing space.
+The Millennium Falcon then bursts from the ocean into the sky, and then a plethora of Tie Fighters engulf the space.

-Back in the city, a Stormtrooper is seen heading for the hills towards his other buddies and they all follow suit.
-They encounter Phasma and she’s told, “It’s the Jedi” and then runs away.
+Back in the city, a Stormtrooper is seen heading for the hills towards his other buddies, and they all follow suit.
+They encounter Phasma, and she’s told, “It’s the Jedi,” and then runs away.
 Phasma stays put.
 This gives you an idea how fearless she is.

 Is the Force with her?

-Right then the sound of a blue lightsaber is heard and its reflection is seen gleaming off of Phasma’s helmet.
-That is all, no one other than Phasma is seen here.
+Right then, the sound of a blue lightsaber is heard, and its reflection is seen gleaming off of Phasma’s helmet.
+That is all; no one other than Phasma is seen here.

 Teaser Ends With Luke

-This is where it all ends with Skywalker’s voice saying:
+This is where it all ends with Skywalker’s voice saying, “Everything will die with us.”

-Then the Star Wars Episode 8: The Last Jedi fan fair reveals the new red text and so on.
-Nor Luke, Rey, nor even Kylo Ren is seen in this teaser trailer, but Luke is heard saying the aforementioned dialogue.
+Then the Star Wars Episode 8: The Last Jedi fanfare reveals the new red text and so on.
+Luke, Rey, and Kylo Ren aren’t seen in this teaser trailer, but Luke is heard saying the aforementioned dialogue.

-It appears that it gives enough away without giving too much away.

 323 Days Away!!!!!!!!#TheLastJediCountdown#StarWarsEpisodeVIII pic.twitter.com/sfjlWlE0Zr